Adding a language

 To let Mergiraf reorder using

-statements to fix conflicts, we actually need to specify that they can be reordered with any of their siblings (any other child of their parent in the syntax tree).
+statements to fix conflicts, we declare that their parent is a commutative root, which will by default let them commute with any of their siblings (any other child of their parent in the syntax tree).

 In this example, their parent is the root of the tree (with type compilation_unit